SavinoRicci/cxascode-resource-generator/README.md

 This will created all files and functions needed for the resource but containing no programmatic logic.
 Alternatively you can leave the operations property out of the config file.
 This method is not recommended as it will result in a very minimal proxy file and functions being created that may not be needed.

-If you wish to only generate certain skeleton files add any of the following to your config.
+If you wish to only generate certain skeleton files add any of the following to your config:

 ```yaml
 skeletonSchemaFile: true